How to Disable SSID Broadcast on Your Wireless Router

 How a Router SSID Works

 When you first turn a wireless router on, most routers are set up by default to broadcast the name of the wireless network.
-This is known as the Set Identifier, or SSID.
+This is known as the Service Set Identifier, or SSID.

 A standard wireless adapter and its associated software will recognize and list all available SSIDs for networks that are within range.